 - consider funding and implementing high quality local courses for the training initiatives in highest demand – reducing trainee costs and improving trainee access to these learning opportunities.

-The proposed changes will not affect GP trainees.
-They should continue to apply for it as previously.
 All GP Study leave should go through patch administrator / programme manager.

 Gold Guide 6th Edition 20161

 The Gold Guide states that access to study leave should form part of the educational contract between Postgraduate Deans and providers of postgraduate medical education.
 It highlights the Postgraduate Deans’ responsibility to ensure less than full time (LTFT) trainees have equitable access to study leave.
 The Gold Guide also encourages trainees on career breaks to keep up to date by attending educational events but stipulates that there is no entitlement to study leave funding for this.

 Terms and Conditions of Service for NHS Doctors and Dentists in Training (England) 20162